 One thing that may not have come up in the decision making and planning process was where she will be sleeping.
-Many cat parents don’t think twice about letting their cat sleep with them in their bed.
+Many cat parents don’t think twice about letting their cats sleep with them in their cat beds.
 More often than not, having a warm friend to curl up with at night is one of the things they were the most excited about.

-Without giving much thought to where she will be sleeping, it’s easy for her to make a home in your bed with you at night or when she naps throughout the day.
-For some people, having their cat sleep in bed with them is a deal breaker for several reasons, but once this habit gets established, it can be very difficult to break.
+Without giving much thought to where she will be sleeping, it’s easy for her to make a home in your comfy bed with you at night or when she naps throughout the day.
+For some people, having their cat sleep in bed with them is a deal breaker for a few reasons, but once this habit gets established, it can be very difficult to break.

 Before you bring your new kitty home it’s a good idea to figure out the ground rules when it comes to having her in bed with you and come up with a game plan if you decide you don’t want her there.

 Reasons to Not Let Your Cat Sleep in Your Bed

 Insufficient sleep is a huge problem for a lot of people and sometimes having your cat sleeping in your bed with you contributes to a lack of sleep (human variety).
 Kittens and younger cats tend to think of bedtime as play time and will attack your feet or hands whenever they move under the covers.
 To counteract this, it’s suggested to have a play session to try to wear her out before bed.

-Aside from turning bedtime into playtime, another behavior issue that tends to be a deal breaker when it comes to letting your cat sleep with you is using the bed as her litter box.
+Aside from turning bedtime into playtime, another behavior issue that tends to be a deal breaker when it comes to letting your cat sleep with you is using the cat’s bed as her litter box.
 Nothing is more upsetting than having the haven of your bed contaminated with an unpleasant surprise (cat pee) from your kitty.
 Especially if you find her little gift with the lights off!